jgdavey/hammock/README.md

 library, I will still consider it a success. **If you've never implemented a Lisp before, I highly recommend it.** And Ruby's flexibility lends itself to exploring this kind of thing.

+Performance struggles here, adding significant weight to an already interpreted host language.
+That said, most "basic" Clojure programs should work as expected.
+The biggest performance issue stems from the limitation of "compiling" macros in an interpreted language.
+Nested macros compound this issue.

 Usage
 -----